SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Now click the Start function button and generate your .webm video.

 In other words, the .mp4 file can use the H.264 codec.
-The H.264 coded doesn’t support having an alpha channel.
+The H.264 codec doesn’t support having an alpha channel.
 But there is a newer codec called H.265.
 Spoiler alert: it supports the alpha channel.

 Shutter Encoder settings for H.265 video